noahehall/theBookOfNoah/0current/languages/scala/sbt.md

 ## sbt Build Definitions

+- locations:
+  - `root/build.sbt` is the project root, but in multi-project builds you can place a `build.sbt` in the base dir for that project
+  - SBT recommends putting all project declarations and settings in the root build.sbt
 - settings expressions: sbt DSL in the form `key := "value"` e.g. `name := "Poop"`
   - T: is the expected value type, e.g. `String` or `Unit`
   - sbt shell setting execution